-My research focuses on the intersection of language, discourse and mental health.
-I use both qualitative and quantitative approaches to explore the language of individuals affected by mental health problems, and also health care professionals.
-My research is to large extent applied as it seeks to inform the development of policy guidelines and interventions to improve provision of mental health care.
+My research focuses on the mental health of transcultural children and adults.
+I am also interested in the use of language in psychotherapeutic processes, and representations of mental health problems in public discourse.
+From a methodological perspective, I use qualitative and quantitative approaches to language analysis.
+I am particularly interested in an applied perspective to inform the development of policy guidelines and interventions to improve provision of mental health care.

 My Ph.D. project at Lancaster University explored the mind-body paradigm by analysing how individuals construct self and object boundaries through the use of language and mental imagery in autobiographical memory recall and psychotherapeutic dialogues.
 I also hold an M.A. in Applied Linguistics - Sociocultural Approaches from Goldsmiths College with a focus on rhetorical strategies that underpin the construction and reproduction of identity and power in discourses and talk-in-interaction.